gamedev44/Dreams-Exportation/readme.md

-#This is a fan-made Continuation project of the original Dreams api project by james Withouthim none of us would be here
+#This is a fan-made Continuation project of the original Dreams api project by james Without him none of us would be here domg this.

 ## Motivation